quietui/quiet/docs/docs/components/text-area.md

 ### Resizing to fit content

 Text areas can grow with their content by setting the `resize` property to `auto`.
-The minimum number of rows is determine by the `rows` attribute.
+The minimum number of rows shown is determine by the `rows` attribute.

 ```html {.example}
 <quiet-text-area label="Resizing to fit" resize="auto"></quiet-text-area>